kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "Authenticator - Export Backup File Step 3" src = "img/authenticator_export_backup_file_step_3.png">

-A `.json` file will begin to download in your browser, if you open it you'll see a similar multidimensional [json array](https://www.w3schools.com/js/js_json_arrays.asp) as to the one below:
+A `.json` file will begin to download in your browser, if you open it you'll see a similar multidimensional [JSON array](https://www.w3schools.com/js/js_json_arrays.asp) as to the one below:

 ```
 {